 When considering an intervention, we look first at the child's learning needs so that we can select the intervention which is best matched to the child.
-Targets for children at SENDs are SMART in the attempt to close the attainment gap between the children and their peers.
-Interventions are often crucial in closing these gaps, so they monitored closely by both the class teacher- who monitors progress towards the targets during the intervention and by the MAT SENDs Leader who monitors overall progress after the intervention.
+Targets for children with identified SENDs are in the attempt to close the attainment gap between the children and their peers and enable progress to be made.
+Interventions are often crucial in closing these gaps, so they are monitored closely by both the class teacher- who monitors progress towards the targets during the intervention - and by School Welfare Coordinators and in some cases the TSENDsL who will monitor overall progress after the intervention.

-At the end of an IP period, a decision is them made as to whether to continue the intervention or whether to swap to a new intervention.
-The class teacher monitors interventions to identify whether it has been successful and will discuss the outcomes with parents at the IP meeting.
+At the end of an IP period, a decision is then made as to whether to continue the intervention, modify, or whether to swap to a new intervention.
+The class teacher monitors interventions to identify whether it has been successful and will discuss the outcomes with parents/carers at the IP meeting.